Where did I go: Chicago, Illinois, USA

 1925: Got some Aunty Anne’s pretzels with great difficulty.
 Head back to the queue for the cruise.

 2025: We’ve boarded the shoreline fireworks cruise and it’s just about to push off.
-All of the sudden on the pier there is screaming and people running away.
+All of a sudden, there is screaming and people running away on the pier.
 It stops after 30s or so, but no one seems to know why.
 The boat crew however decide to push off and head out into the water.

 2045: Out on lake Michigan now.
 The view of the Chicago night skyline from the water is superb.
 There are many boats out on the water, from very small dinghies carrying a family of four to three deck yachts hosting 4th July dinner/dance cruises.